RenaudDev/PaperPause/.docs/prd/epics/1 - PaperPause Autonomy System.md

 - Designer can create new category/collection scaffolding without manual steps (e.g., `fantasy/*`).
 - QA fail-fast works: first failure logs to Issue #4 and stops only that collection.
 - PDFs are created only for survivors (strict JIT).
-- Retry runs are idempotent (no duplicate markdown files/uploads), via a stable asset identity + upsert strategy.
+- retry runs are idempotent (no duplicate markdown files/uploads), via a stable asset identity + upsert strategy.
+- **Distribution**: New collections automatically receive dedicated Pinterest boards and daily/weekly pinning without manual configuration.

 ---